-Symptoms of a ruptured supraspinatus tendon
+Symptoms of a supraspinatus tendon tear

 - There is likely to be an increase in pain and weakness when the arm is raised sideways between a 60-degree arc.
-Read more on how to diagnose a rotator cuff injury.

 What is the supraspinatus muscle?

 The supraspinatus muscle runs along the top of the shoulder blade and inserts at the top of the arm (humerus bone).
 It is one of the four rotator cuff muscles.

 A heavy fall onto the shoulder can also result in injuring this muscle.
 Injury can occur to the tendon as it inserts into the top of the shoulder on the humerus.

-Treatment of a ruptured supraspinatus tendon
+Treatment of a supraspinatus tendon rupture

 What can the athlete do?

 - Ice can be applied for 15 minutes every 2 hours for the first day or two.
 From then on the frequency can be gradually reduced over a period of days.
-Rest until there is no pain.

 - See a sports injury specialist or doctor who can advise on treatment and rehabilitation.

 What can a Sports Injury professional do?

-If the rupture is partial, immobilize the arm and prescribe rest.
+- If the rupture is partial, they will immobilize the arm and prescribe rest.

 Read more on treatment and rehabilitation of rotator cuff tears.